Cleveland Browns Redraft:1991

 12 308 Elijah Austin

 We end up with the same number of draft picks that we started with (11), lose out on FS Eric Turner (Round 1) and WR Michael Jackson (Round 6) by giving up those picks, but losing nothing else of significance.
-In exchange we add two additional picks in the 3rd round, and pick up three picks in the 5th round, while we shed our two 9th round picks and 10th round pick.
+In exchange we add two additional picks in the 3rd round, pick up and additional pick in the 4th, and pick up two picks in the 5th round, while we shed our two 9th round picks and 10th round pick.
+We also steal away a potential Hall-of-Famer in WR Cris Carter.
 Now let’s examine our new draft pick-by-pick:

 Round Number Original Pick New Pick